jeromeetienne/webaudiox/README.md

 a dynamic compressor to reduce clipping.

 Additionnaly it provides some tools useful in real-life cases.

-* ability for the user to mute the sound. usefull when the user is at the office or any place where it isn't polite to have a loud computer :)
+Such as the ability for the user to mute the sound. ut usefull when the user is at the office or any place where it isn't polite to have a loud computer :)
-* if the user changes of browser tab, the sound is mute as well.
-* ability to tune the volume globally for all sounds
+Another thing, if the user changes of browser tab, the sound is mute as well. and obviously ability to tune the volume globally for all sounds.

-### API
+Now let's see it's API

 ### create a lineOut